 Rats have a total of 16 teeth – 4 incisors and 12 molars.
 They do not have premolars or canines.
 Their dental formula is 2 x (1 1/1, C 0/0, P 0/0, M 3/3)

 As you might know, rats have teeth that grow throughout their life.
 However, it’s a misconception that all their teeth continuously grow.
-Only the 4 incisors grow throughout their life, the molars do not grow once they’re fully developed.
+Only the 4 incisors grow throughout their life, the molars do not continue to grow once they’re fully developed.

 In addition, rats have only 1 set of teeth – this is called being monophyodont.
 They do not have baby teeth like we humans do that get replaced with adult teeth.
 Because of that, rats also do not go through the teething process.

-The 4 incisor teeth in the rat’s mouth keep growing throughout their life and as a result, they have to grind them down continuously to prevent them from growing too long, but why is that?
+The 4 incisors in the rat’s mouth keep growing throughout their life and as a result, they have to grind them down continuously to prevent them from growing too long, but why is that?
 If they have to keep grinding them down, what’s the point of growing them back all the time?

 The reason why their incisors never stop growing is that rats chew through a lot of hard stuff.
 They have to chew through nuts and other hard edibles.
-Because of this, their teeth wear down.
-If their teeth stopped growing they would eventually end up with little more than stumps for teeth.
+Because of this, their incisors wear down.
+If their incisors stopped growing they would eventually end up with little more than stumps for teeth.
 With these stumps, they would not be able to eat the foods they need and as a result, they would die of a lack of food.

 So, it’s not really the case that rats grind down their teeth because they keep growing, but rather the opposite: the rat’s teeth never stop growing because they keep grinding them down in nature as a result of their diet.

 In captivity, this is a little bit different.
 Pet rats have a very different diet from wild rats.
 They use their teeth to a much lesser extent and as a result, they wear down much less.
-Therefore, they need access to chew toys to grind down their teeth to prevent them from getting too long.
+Therefore, they need access to chew toys to grind down their incisors to prevent them from getting too long.